railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

         you find yourself with a break in the numbering you would have to go and modify the sequence, redo the invoice and replace the sequence number with its original value.

-        You can control the sequences using the menu :menuselection:`Administration --> Configuration --> Sequences --> Sequences`.
+        You can control the sequences using the menu :menuselection:`Settings --> Technical --> Sequences & Identifiers --> Sequences`.

 Cancelling an invoice will cause a break in the number sequence of your invoices.
 You are strongly advised to recreate this invoice and re-approve it to fill the hole in the numbering if you can.